LiquidVPN is VPN service provider based in Wyoming, USA.

 Curiously, their address page says NOT to send cash to their main address.
 Instead, you’ll have to go through this one:

 Unlike others, there is no free trial period at all.

-They do offer a seven-day guaranteed refund if you are dissatisfied.
+They do offer a 7-day money back guaranteed refund if you are dissatisfied.
 However, not if you pay by cash or Bitcoin.
 I guess that’s the tradeoff for trying to pay anonymously.

 No, we do not.

 LiquidVPN is not that bad on the surface.

 They came in 30th out of 74 in our overall rankings.
 Their speed results came in at 21st.